Sub-agents

 Complete System Message Override

-that entirely replaces the default template:
+to replace the default template:

 const supervisorAgent = new Agent({